RobWiederstein/open_data_leg/README.markdown

 - provide "staff support and technical assistance to the Geographic Information Advisory Council and the Kentucky Information Technology Advisory Council."
 [KRS 42.726(2)(n)](enactments/2019-01-25_krs_42.726.pdf).
 - submit an annual report to the LRC in accordance with KRS 57.390.[KRS 42.726(5)](enactments/2019-01-25_krs_42.726.pdf)

+The Commonwealth Office of Technology is advised by two statutorily established boards:  the Geographic Information Advisory Council and the Kentucky Information Technology Advisory Council.

  Kentucky's executive branch underwent signficant reorganization via an [executive order](enactments/2017-12-13_bevin_exec_order_.pdf) entered by Governor Bevin in 2017.
-The Commonwealth Office of Technology is the umbrella technology office for the executive branch and the Executive Director of the Office of Technology is the principal advisor to the Governor.
-KRS 42.730.
-He or she also serves as the point of contact and spokesperson on all information technology and resources.
-KRS 42.720.
-The position also serves as the Chief Information Officer (CIO).
+The Executive Director of the Commonwealth Office of Technology declared as the Chief Information Officer of all agencies within the Executive Branch of the state.
+All "agency information technology leads" are to report to both their current cabinet/ agency head and to the Commonwealth Office of Technology's Chief Information Officer.

 ![Office of Technology Organization Chart](imgs/2018-01-04_ky_office_of_technology_organizatoinal_chart.png)